Validator FAQ

 - Delegators' rewards:

-100 * 80% - Commission= 79.2 Atoms (each delegator will be able to claim their portion of these rewards in proportion to their stake)
+100 * 80% - Commission= 79.2 ATOM (each delegator is able to claim their portion of these rewards in proportion to their stake)

 # What are the slashing conditions?

-If a validator misbehaves, their delegated stake will be partially slashed.
-There are currently two faults that can result in slashing of funds for a validator and their delegators:
+If a validator misbehaves, their delegated stake is partially slashed.
+Two faults can result in slashing of funds for a validator and their delegators:

-- Double signing: If someone reports on chain A that a validator signed two blocks at the same height on chain A and chain B, and if chain A and chain B share a common ancestor, then this validator will get slashed by 5% on chain A.
+- Double signing: If someone reports on chain A that a validator signed two blocks at the same height on chain A and chain B, and if chain A and chain B share a common ancestor, then this validator gets slashed by 5% on chain A.

 Yes, they do need to self-delegate at least